Rain436/Vampire-b001/README.md

 - Rename Guild
 - Channel Spammer
 - Leave Vampire Robot

+  # How To Use
+  - Step 1 -
+  - Open account_data
+  - Token.json Open
+  - Paste Owned Bot Token

 # ⚠️ Warings ⚠️
 ## I created these for educational purposes, and we will not be held responsible for any damage caused to you by using them.